AdarshAddee/Hacktoberfest-2022-For-All/README.md

 </pre>

-### If your program have class try to use your class with its objects
+### ⚡If your program have class try to use your class with its objects

 ### ⚡If you are creating any PR then Add your name in CONTRIBUTORS.md file